neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 - [ ] `rm file.md`: remove a file
 - [ ] `mv`: vove a file / rename a file
 - [ ] `open .`: open the current folder in Finder
-- [ ] `cat`: show the contents of a file
+- [ ] `cat`: print the contents of a file to the terminal

 ### Why do develpers need to complicate everything and use the terminal instead of a graphical user interface?

 - [ ] the terminal is a user interface, it just not graphical, meaning no pretty buttons or hamburger menus.
 - [ ] All of this pretty userinterface needs more time to process the information you are trying to send/recieve, this makes it much slower.
 - [ ] Most of the people that ever get into the position to use a CLI, are technical and do have the skills needed to use it.
+- [ ] You can easliy automate processes in a shell, because computer programms can access the information in commands as easily as humans.
-- [ ] You can be _much_ more specific in the CLI.
+- [ ] You can be very specific in the CLI.
         - Example: Imagine you can't type search queries into your Google Search.
 Imagine you only get a graphical interface where you can click the category you want to search in and have to click through the filter options.
 It would take ages, wouldn't it?<br>
-        So it's the same with a GUI and the terminal. **It's much faster, you can copy and paste the commands you need, and you will probably make less mistakes in the terminal.**
+        So it's the same with a GUI and the terminal. **It's much faster, you can copy and paste the commands you need, and you will probably make less mistakes.**
 ---

 ## Process: Project / Assignment